MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/pmem-health.md

 ## "Warning" Health Status

-This condition is when you check the health of a PMem device and see that its Health Status is listed as **Warning**, as shown in this example output:
+This condition is when you check the health of a persistent memory device and see that its Health Status is listed as **Warning**, as shown in this example output:

 | SerialNumber | HealthStatus | OperationalStatus | OperationalDetails |
 | --- | --- | --- | --- |